A bypass trust may be referred to as a _credit shelter trust_ or _AB trust_.

 The “B trust” primarily holds all the other assets up to the estate tax exclusion.
 If a married couple were planning today, then it should be under $11.58 million in assets (or $11.7 million for 2021).
 The beneficiaries of the B trust are typically the couple’s future heirs, like their children, but a surviving spouse might be able to receive some of the assets (more on this later).

 For example, a husband might instruct the transfer of a vintage car, real estate property, money for college tuition into the B trust for future use by his children and have any unearned income from investments distributed to the wife.
 (Learn more about putting your house in a trust.)

 When the surviving spouse dies, assets in the B trust bypass probate and pass along to the children.
 They are shielded from estate taxes.
 This is because the B trust is irrevocable, which means it can’t be changed or terminated, except under narrow circumstances defined by state law.
 The assets of this type of trust do not belong to any person, but to the trust itself.
 It even has its own tax identification number.
-The trustee files the tax return for the bypass trust and manages the assets.
+The trustee files the tax return for the bypass trust and manages the trust property.

 You might talk with an estate planning attorney to draft the terms of the trust document, since it should use certain language so it properly operates as a bypass trust according to IRS tax law.